Lightnet/raylib_module_editor_c/README.md

 # License: MIT

+# Status:
+- Prototyping builds.
+- network test.

+# Programing Languages:
+- c language ( c99 )
+- cmake ( for config build )
+- lua ?

+# Tools:
+- Cmake
+- Msys2 64

 # Information:
-  To create sample to understand to build minecraft clone in c program language.
-As well creating samples using raylib and flecs to build tests.
+  To create sample file examples for raylib, flecs and other libraries to build tests.

+  Idea base on minecraft to create base game for voxel in c program language.
+It be blocks and non block mesh to keep thing simple.
+It low poloygon style.

 # Goals:
 - need to add examples
-- add and remove
-- raygui test example how handle entity remove and add
+- raygui to handle entity type of data
--

--
+- physics 3d using the ODE
+- network test using enet simple

 ## editor:
 - select object
 - menu